Léon: The Professional: Legacy

+Future

 Besson wrote a script for a sequel, Mathilda, but filming was delayed until Portman was older.
-In the script, Mathilda was described as "older" and "more mature", and was working as a cleaner.
-However, in the meantime, Besson left Gaumont Film Company to start his own movie studio, EuropaCorp.
-Unhappy at Besson's departure, Gaumont Film Company "has held The Professional rights close to the vest – and will not budge".
+In the script, Mathilda is described as "older" and "more mature" and works as a cleaner.
+However, in the meantime, Besson left Gaumont to start a movie studio, EuropaCorp.
+Unhappy at Besson's departure, Gaumont "has held The Professional rights close to the vest—and will not budge".

-In 2011, director Olivier Megaton told reporters that he and Besson used the script for Mathilda as the basis for Colombiana, a film about a young cleaner played by Zoe Saldaña.
+In 2011, director Olivier Megaton told reporters that he and Besson used the script for Mathilda as the basis for Colombiana, a film about a young 'cleaner' played by Zoe Saldaña.
 Like Mathilda, her character goes to war with a drug cartel as revenge for the murder of her family when she was a child.

 Extended version

-There is also an extended version of the film, referred to as "international version", "version longue", or "version intégrale".
-Containing 25 minutes of additional footage, it is sometimes called the "Director's Cut" but Besson refers to the original version as the Director's Cut and the new version as "The Long Version".
+There is an extended version of the film, referred to as the "international version", "version longue", or "version intégrale".
+Containing 25 minutes of additional footage, it is sometimes called the "Director's Cut", but Besson refers to the original version as the Director's Cut and the new version as "The Long Version".

-According to Besson, this is the version he wanted to release, but for the fact that the extra scenes tested poorly with Los Angeles preview audiences.
+According to Besson, this is the version he wanted to release; however, the extra scenes tested poorly with Los Angeles preview audiences.
 The additional material is found in the film's second act, and it depicts more of the interactions and relationship between Léon and Mathilda, as well as explicitly demonstrating how Mathilda accompanies Léon on several of his hits as "a full co-conspirator", to further her training as a contract killer.